-Many pieces about jet lag address what happens when you land, but I have found that preemptively signaling to my body that I am “in” that new time zone helps shorten my adjustment period considerably.
+Many pieces address how to beat jet lag after you land, but I have found that preemptively signaling to my body that I am “in” that new time zone helps shorten my adjustment period considerably.

-How do I shift my time zones ahead of my travels?
+How to shift your time zones ahead of time.